(an update on the Unexplainable Lights on Ceres)

-Her story is never-ending as she will remain in orbit—a perpetual satellite around Ceres—at the end of her mission.
+Her story is never-ending as she remains in orbit—a perpetual satellite around Ceres—even at the end of her mission.

-Vesta and Ceres both orbit the sun between Mars and Jupiter, in the main asteroid belt, but each features significant differences.
+Vesta and Ceres both orbit the sun between Mars and Jupiter, in the main asteroid belt.
+Each features significant differences.
 It is because of these differences that Ceres and Vesta were chosen for Dawn’s mission.

 - is the most massive object in the asteroid belt

 - its surface covers about 38% of the area of the continental US

 - has a primitive surface containing water-bearing minerals